veorq/blueflower/README.md

 a salt makes precomputation useless.

-SipHash-1000-20000 was chosen rather than a dedicated password hashing scheme (bcrypt/scrypt/PBKDF2) to preserve simplicity, minimize dependencies, and because the GPU-friendliness of SipHash can be compensated by really slow hashing.
+SipHash-1000-20000 was chosen rather than a dedicated password hashing scheme (bcrypt/scrypt/PBKDF2) for simplicity, to minimize dependencies, and because the GPU-friendliness of SipHash can be compensated by really slow hashing.